Bungalow Home Renovation Part 2

 If you missed Part 1 of my series, you may want to hop on over the first vlog here and then come back so you are up to speed on where we left off.

 Okay, are you ready for Part 2?

-Come take a look ‘Behind the Design’ with me as we talk with my contractors on site, just after demo got underway.
+Come take a look at ‘Behind the Design’ with me as we talk with my contractors on-site, just after the demo got underway.

 Finishes -Sneak Peek!

 Okay, these aren’t shown in the video, but I wanted to give you a sneak peek at some of the finishes we are using in Karen and Jason’s home.